 How Many Years of Prison Do You Face for a Tampa Drug Possession Charge?

 There are a lot of factors that determine how much prison time you could be punished with for a conviction in a drug or drug-related case.
 If you are charged with misdemeanors (mostly marijuana and drug paraphernalia cases), punishment should be limited to less than a year of jail time, with a good chance of sentences being concurrent.
 For felonies, you will usually be facing up to 15 years in prison, depending on the severity of the charges.

 The majority of drug possession offenses are classified as either second-degree felonies or third-degree felonies.
 The former has a maximum sentence of 15 years in prison, and the latter has a maximum sentence of five years in prison.

 But maximum sentences don’t tell the whole story.
 Judges have a lot of discretion when setting sentences.
 Usually, judges will take three factors into account when determining your sentence:

 - Prior convictions

-- Amount of the controlled substance / listed chemical
+- Amount of the controlled substance, listed chemical, or paraphernalia you possessed

 Actual Possession vs. Constructive Possession